DannyDainton/newman-reporter-htmlextra/README.md

 - Iterations separated by tabs in the `Requests` view
 - First attempt to add the `console.log` statements - These are currently separate from the parent requests but it's the first step in getting them on the report
 - A `Dark Theme` dashboard template - This is an option from the CLI using the `--reporter-htmlextra-darkTheme` flag or in a script by setting the `darkTheme` property to `true`.
+- A `helper` to give more control over the main `title` shown on the report.
+Use the `--reporter-htmlextra-title` flag to add your own unique headline.
 - More to come...

 ## Default Dashboard Report